rc2dev/dotfiles/README.md

 ## Directory structure

-Each directory holds the settings for a group of machines I admin.
+Each root directory holds the settings for a group of machines.
+A level deeper, you find the directories for each software configuration.
-For instance, `fam` contains the dotfiles for my family members boxes, while `pi` has my Raspberry Pis'.

-Then, the subdirectories have each software's configs.

 ## Installation